skekre98/NBA-Search/CONTRIBUTING.md

 This issue is meant for potential bugs.
 Please provide the following information:
 - Bug description
-- Description of current implementation
+- How to reproduce bug
-- Description of `bug` fix implementation
+- Technical specifications

 ### Pull requests